Affine Volterra processes: Stochastic Volterra equations

 Fix $d\in\N$ and consider the stochastic Volterra equation \eqref{SVE} for a given kernel $K\in L^2_{\rm loc}(\R_+,\R^{d\times d})$, initial condition $X_0\in\R^d$, and coefficients $b\colon \R^d\to\R^d$ and $\sigma\colon\R^d\to\R^{d\times m}$, where $W$ is $m$-dimensional Brownian motion.
 The equation \eqref{SVE} can be written more compactly as

 We will always require the coefficients $b$ and $\sigma$ as well as solutions of~\eqref{SVE} to be continuous in order to avoid problems with the meaning of the stochastic integral term.
-As for stochastic (ordinary) differential equations, we call $X$ a strong solution if it is adapted to the filtration generated by $W$, and a weak solution otherwise.
+As for stochastic (ordinary) differential equations, we say that the stochastic Volterra equation \eqref{SVE} admits a weak solution if there exists a stochastic basis $(\Omega,\mathcal F,(\mathcal F_t)_{t \geq 0},\mathbb P)$, satisfying the usual conditions and supporting a $d$-dimensional Brownian motion $W$ and an adapted continuous process $X$ such that \eqref{SVE} holds.
+In this case, by an abuse of terminology, we call $X$ a weak solution of~\eqref{SVE}.
+We call $X$ a strong solution if in addition it is adapted to the filtration generated by $W$.

 The following moment bound holds for any solution of \eqref{SVE} under linear growth conditions on the coefficients.

 \begin{lemma} Assume $b$ and $\sigma$ are continuous and satisfy the linear growth condition